 Special Section Review Article/Eating Disorders in DSM-V: Review of Existing Literature (Part 2)

-The validity and clinical utility of binge eating disorder
+The validity and clinical utility of night eating syndrome

 Article first published online: 20 JUL 2009